gibbok/typescript-book/README.md

 ## Conditional Types

-Conditional types are a way to create a type that depends on a condition, where the type to be created is determined based on the result of the condition.
+Conditional Types are a way to create a type that depends on a condition, where the type to be created is determined based on the result of the condition.
 They are defined using the `extends` keyword and a ternary operator to conditionally choose between two types.

 ```typescript
 type IsArray<T> = T extends any[] ? true : false;